-- Live will try to compensate the audio latency when using the External Instrument.
-Depending on the actual hardware device you are using, some additional latency might be introduced.
-You can fix this by adjusting the "Hardware Latency" slider on the External Instrument device until the audio is in sync with the rest of your set.
+- Live will compensate audio interface latency automatically.
+However if the device itself has an internal latency you can fix this by adjusting the "Hardware Latency" slider on the External Instrument device until the audio is in sync with the rest of your set.

-Here's Live controlling and monitoring a Roland Juno using External Instrument:
+Here's a MIDI clip playing and monitoring a Roland Juno using External Instrument:

 Method 2 - Using a pair of MIDI and Audio tracks

-In case you don't have External Instrument, or prefer to use this method:
+In case you don't have External Instrument (Intro or Lite licenses):

 - Add a MIDI track configured to send MIDI to the correct MIDI output port